microsoft/LinuxTracepoints/README.md

 - [libtracepoint-control-cpp](libtracepoint-control-cpp) -
   C++ library for controlling a tracepoint event collection session.

+  - [perf-collect](tools/perf-collect.cpp) is a tool that collects tracepoint events into a `perf.data` file using the `libtracepoint-control-cpp` library.
+    This tool is similar to the `perf record` command, but it includes special "pre-register" support to simplify collection of `user_events` tracepoints that are not yet registered when trace collection begins.
-  - `TracingSession.h` implements an event collection session that can collect tracepoint events and enumerate the events that the session has collected.
-Supports real-time and circular-buffer modes.
+  - `TracepointSession.h` implements an event collection session that can collect tracepoint events and enumerate the events that the session has collected.
-  - `TracingPath.h` has functions for finding the `/sys/kernel/tracing`
+  - `TracepointPath.h` has functions for finding the `/sys/kernel/tracing`
     mount point and reading `format` files.
+  - `TracepointName.h` represents a tracepoint name (system name + event name); for instance, `user_events:eventName`.
-  - `TracepointSpec.h` parses tracepoint event specifications for configuring a tracepoint collection session.
+  - `TracepointSpec.h` represents a tracepoint specification (system name + event name + field definitions); for instance, `user_events:eventName int field1`.
-  - `TracingCache.h` implements a cache for tracking parsed `format` files based on system+name or by `common_type` id.
+  - `TracepointCache.h` implements a cache for tracking parsed `format` files and locating cached data by `TracepointName` or by `common_type` id.

 - [libtracepoint-decode-cpp](libtracepoint-decode-cpp) -
-  C++ library for decoding tracepoints.
+  C++ library for decoding tracepoints and reading/writing `perf.data` files.
 Works on both Linux and Windows.

   - `PerfDataFile.h` defines the `PerfDataFile` class that decodes `perf.data` files.